jghamburg/lsb2-a-readme/README.md

 ## Tools of Interest

 As build tool I use gradle version 5.x.
 You find interesting references on setting up build files in the reference section.
+The major interest is to provide a single point of administration for all important tasks within the software lifecycle.
+This contains especially all tasks on building and deploying of components through the use of gradle.

 ## Migration to Java 11